-English language.
+Students admitted into the program must also be able to pass a Department of Transportation physical test and take a drug screen.
+Students must also be able to pass the Secretary of State Commercial Learners Permit written test, which requires basic reading and writing of the English language.
 Students with a high school diploma or GED equivalent should not have difficulty passing this written exam.
-Tests are administered by a third-party medical center (DOT Physical) and Secretary of State (TIP).
-Your instructor will provide information on testing times and dates during the first 40 hours of scheduled class.
+Tests are administered by a third-party medical center (DOT Physical) and Secretary of State (CLP).
+Your instructor will provide information on testing times and dates during the first 40 hours of the scheduled class.

-VACINATION POLICY
+VACCINATION POLICY

-USTDTS does not require any specific vaccinations for enrollment purpose.
+USTDTS does not require any specific vaccinations for enrollment purposes.
 USTDTS does encourage all students to receive proper vaccinations based on their healthcare professional recommendations.